 What is aspergillosis?

 Aspergillosis is an infection caused by the Aspergillus fungus.
-This fungus grows on dead leaves, stored grain, compost piles, or other decaying vegetation.
-The Aspergillus species includes more than 180 types of mold that occur widely in indoor and outdoor environments.
+This fungus grows on dead leaves, stored grain, compost piles, and other decaying vegetation.
+The Aspergillus species includes more than 180 types of molds that occur widely in indoor and outdoor environments.
 Aspergillus is commonly found as a lacy mold that grows on foods.

-Although most of the molds are harmless, a few can cause serious illnesses in people and pets with a weakened immune system, underlying lung disease, or asthma.
-The most common species of Aspergillus to cause problems in dogs are Aspergillus fumigatus and Aspergillus terreus, although several other species of Aspergillus can cause illness in dogs.
+Although most Aspergillus molds are harmless, a few can cause serious illnesses in people and in dogs with weakened immune systems, underlying lung disease, or asthma.
+The most common species of Aspergillus that cause problems in dogs are Aspergillus fumigatus and Aspergillus terreus, although several other species can also cause illness.

-In the nose, these protective mechanisms include nasal sinuses to trap inhaled debris, the mucus layer that lines the nasal passages and traps debris, and the ability to sneeze and expel inhaled debris and foreign bodies.
-In the remainder of the respiratory tract, the mucus lining of the passages traps debris that enters the airways, and tiny hair-like cilia that are constantly in motion 'sweep' the mucus and trapped debris up and out of the airways.
+In the nose, the nasal sinuses trap debris, as does the mucus layer that lines the nasal passages.
+A dog can also sneeze to expel inhaled debris and foreign bodies.
+In the remainder of the respiratory tract, the mucus lining of the passages traps debris that enters the airways, and tiny hair-like cilia constantly move to “sweep” the mucus and trapped debris up and out of the airways.
 A healthy immune system provides active protection of the entire body, preventing invasion and fighting infections within the body.

-If Aspergillus spores, called conidia, are inhaled and able to evade or bypass these protective respiratory mechanisms, they can begin to grow and become more difficult for the body to remove.
-Some strains of the fungus are more likely to cause disease than others, or a dog may simply be exposed to a large number of spores that overwhelm its defenses.
+If Aspergillus spores, called conidia, are inhaled and manage to evade or bypass these protective respiratory mechanisms, the spores can begin to grow, which makes them more difficult for the body to remove.
+Some strains of the fungus are more likely to cause disease than others, and a dog may simply be exposed to so many spores that its defenses are overwhelmed.

-The two forms of aspergillosis affect dogs in different ways.
+The different forms of aspergillosis affect dogs in different ways.

-Many times, the affected dog is of a breed with a long nose (e.g., Collie, Greyhound, Dachshund) although recent studies showed that Retrievers and Rottweilers have the highest incidence of aspergillosis infection.
+Affected dogs often have a long nose (e.g., collie, greyhound, dachshund), although recent studies show that retrievers and rottweilers have the highest incidence of aspergillosis infection.
 It is possible, however, that the affected dogs lived in an area with high levels of pathogenic (disease-causing) Aspergillus.
 It is important to note that any dog can develop nasal aspergillosis.

-With systemic or disseminated aspergillosis, the fungus enters the body through the respiratory tract and travels to other organs via the bloodstream, creating a more serious generalized or systemic fungal infection.
-According to some studies, German Shepherds may be predisposed to systemic aspergillosis.
+In systemic or disseminated aspergillosis, the fungus enters the body through the respiratory tract and travels to other organs via the bloodstream, creating a more serious generalized or systemic fungal infection.
+According to some studies, German shepherds may be predisposed to systemic aspergillosis.

 How is aspergillosis diagnosed?